symfony/symfony-docs/components/dependency_injection/tags.rst

 .. note::

-    Compiler passes are registered differently is you are using the full stack framework, see :doc:`/cookbook/service_container/compiler_passes`
+    Compiler passes are registered differently if you are using the full stack framework.
+See :doc:`/cookbook/service_container/compiler_passes`
     for more details.

 Adding additional attributes on Tags